SciSharp/TensorFlow.NET/tensorflowlib/README.md

 Before running verify you installed  CUDA and cuDNN (TensorFlow v1.15 is compatible with CUDA v10.0 and cuDNN v7.4 , TensorFlow v2.x is compatible with CUDA v10.2 and cuDNN v7.65), and make sure the corresponding cuda version is compatible.

 #### Mac OS
-There is no GPU support for macOS.
+There is no GPU support for macOS, in the future TensorFlow will support [Apple M1 chip](https://github.com/apple/tensorflow_macos).

 #### GPU for Windows